 DID YOU KNOW..?

 AVEC service area is the largest in the world for a retail cooperative.
-We serve 56 communities stretching from Kivalina in the north to Old Harbor on Kodiak Island in the south, and from Gambell on St. Lawrence Island in the west to Minto in the east.
+We serve 58 communities stretching from Kivalina in the north to Old Harbor on Kodiak Island in the south, and from Gambell on St. Lawrence Island in the west to Minto in the east.
+Yakutat, in southeast Alaska, is more than 1,000 air miles from Gambell.

 Minto is the only AVEC community accessible by road.
 All other AVEC communities are accessible by airplane or marine vessel only.

 AVEC began in 1968.
-Over 45 years ago, we started providing electric service to the residents of Nulato, Hooper Bay, and Old Harbor.
+More than 50 years ago we started providing electric service to the residents of Nulato, Hooper Bay, and Old Harbor.

 Our members come from many different cultures—including Athabascan, Aleut, Inupiat, Yupik, Siberian Yupik, and Caucasian.
 Although the majority of the members have command of two languages, there are still many who speak only in their Native dialect.